 At the outset, you may assume that this amount would simply be whatever your home’s market value is.
 Unfortunately, it’s not that easy.

-Chances are, you won’t be ensuring your home for the amount that you paid for it.
+Chances are, you won’t be insuring your home for the amount that you paid for it.
 In some rare instances, it’s possible that you’ll insure your home for less than you paid.
 This often happens when you purchased your home a long time ago, and property prices have since changed, the value or worth of your land or area has changed, or the state of your home has deteriorated over time.

 It’s also important to remember that when you choose Coverage A, you should not include the amount that you paid for your actual land (your lot) or the contents of your home.
 First, your lot won’t need to be replaced.
 Next, the contents of your home will be covered under another part of your insurance — not Coverage A.